ExpressVPN Review (2022): Expensive, But High-Quality

 Lastly, you can get 30 days of ExpressVPN subscription for free if you refer a friend and they sign up.
-You can refer as many friends as you want, even if they used to be an ExpressVPN customer in the past.
+You can refer as many friends as you want, even if they used to be ExpressVPN customers in the past.
 However, if you signed up through Google Play or App Store, you won’t be eligible for the 30 free days.
 If you’re billed through PayPal, you’ll receive a cashback bonus to your PayPal account.
 The amount will be equivalent to a one-month subscription, based on your current plan.

 When it comes to ExpressVPN’s customer support, we were interested in three things:

 - The quality of the support materials on the official website (FAQs, setup/troubleshoot guides, etc)

 - The variety of communication modes (live chat, email, tickets)

 - The response times and expertise of the support team

 ExpressVPN offers a solid knowledge base on its site.
 You’ll be able to solve a lot of your problems simply by going through their troubleshooting tips and setup guides.